BFadely/nmml-github-governance/README.md

-DRAFT Guide for Implementing GitHub Use by NOAA Scientists and Users
+DRAFT Governance for GitHub Use by AFSC/NMML Scientists and Users
 ==========================

-DRAFT guidelines for implementing use of github within NOAA.
+DRAFT guidelines for implementing use of github within AFSC's National Marine Mammal Laboratory.
 Specific emphasis on use be science developers and open-source software developers.

-This repository does not represent or constitue official policy or official communication by NOAA.
-The purpose of this repository is to collaborate and openly solicit input from other government users and interested parties with experience implementing github use.
+This repository does not represent or constitue official policy or official communication by NOAA, NOAA Fisheries or the Alaska Fisheries Science Center.
+The purpose of this repository is to collaborate and openly solicit input from NMML users with experience implementing github use.